Olga Stringfellow

-Olga Stringfellow (born 4 June 1923) was a New Zealand journalist and author of romantic and historical fiction.
+Olga Elsa Stringfellow (née Brown; 4 June 1923 – 1995) was a New Zealand journalist and author of romantic and historical fiction.

 History

 Stringfellow was born in Dunedin as Olga Elsa Brown on 4 June 1923.
 She was educated at the Otago Girls' High School in Dunedin, and the Elam School of Fine Arts.

-In 1943, she was married (later divorced) and moved to the United Kingdom in 1949.
-After a time in journalism, with the Modern Woman and The Sketch, and as a columnist for the Scottish Daily Express, she became an author.
+She was married in 1943 (later divorced) and moved to the United Kingdom in 1949.
+After working in journalism, with the Modern Woman and The Sketch, and as a columnist for the Scottish Daily Express, she became an author.
 Her published works include the historical novels Mary Bravender (1960), set at the time of the New Zealand Wars, and A Gift for the Sultan (1962), based on the true account of a Scottish woman captured by pirates, sold into slavery, and eventually becoming a wife of the Sultan of Morocco.

-Stringfellow was a recognised touch healer.
+Stringfellow was also a recognised touch healer.
 She counted Middle Eastern princes and New York millionaires amongst her patients.

 During the 1970s, she lived returned to New Zealand, living on Auckland's North Shore.

-In later years Stringfellow lived at Hartley Wintney, near Basingstoke, Hampshire.
+In her later years, Stringfellow lived at Hartley Wintney, near Basingstoke, Hampshire.

 Her brother Peter Brown was the leading New Zealand landscape artist.